JeongHan-Bae/SudokuSolver/README.md

-# Sudoku Solver v1.0.1
+# Sudoku Solver v1.1.1

-Sudoku Solver v1.0.1 is an enhanced version of the Sudoku solver program written in C++.
+Sudoku Solver v1.1.1 is an enhanced version of the Sudoku solver program written in C++.
 This update introduces a new library structure, performance improvements, and additional features.

+## Changes in Version 1.1.1
+- Improved efficiency by avoiding repetitive checking in the solving algorithm.

 ## Changes in Version 1.0.1